 '00' + country code + destination number.

-International calls are expensive in France.
-Even if you use an alternative provider the charges can be heavy, so it is worth investigating the different plans on offer.
+When calling from France to another country: Charges for international calls can be heavy in France, so it is worth investigating the different plans on offer.
 The cheapest solution is to use International Prepaid Calling Cards with your normal fixed phone.
-You can find more information on this subject in our chapter on prepaid international calling cards.
+You can find more information on this subject in our chapter on prepaid international SIM cards.

-If you need to find a number, dial 12, or use one of the following online directories (annuaires):
+If you need to find a number, use one of the following online directories (annuaires):

 - Pages Jaunes (yellow pages) for contacts of administration, businesses and professionals; offers phone/fax numbers, addresses and plans of access, often also the corresponding e-mail and website: www.pagesjaunes.fr (in French and English).